TohaTanvir/TohaTanvir/README.md

 ## Skills

-- **Languages**: HTML, CSS, JavaScript, PHP, SQL
+- **Programming Languages**        : HTML, CSS, JavaScript, PHP, SQL
-- **Front-End Development**: React, jQuery, Bootstrap
+- **Front-End Development**        : React, jQuery, Bootstrap
-- **Back-End Development**: Node.js, Laravel, Django
+- **Back-End Development**         : Node.js, Laravel, Django
-- **Frameworks**: WordPress, Bootstrap
-- **Content Management System (CMS):**: WordPress, Shopify
+- **Content Management System:**   : WordPress, Shopify
-- **Database**: MySQL, MongoDB, MariaDB
+- **Database**                     : MySQL, MongoDB, MariaDB
-- **Version Control**: Git, GitHub
+- **Version Control**              : Git, GitHub, Bitbucket
+- **Testing**                      : Jasmine, Mocha, Chai
+- **Package Managers**             : npm, Yarn
-- **Front-End Tools**: Visual Studio Code
+- **Front-End Tools**              : Visual Studio Code
-- **Back-End Tools**: PHPStorm, XAMPP/WAMP
+- **Integrated Dev Environment**   : PHPStorm, XAMPP, WAMP
-- **Operating Systems**: Windows, Linux
+- **Operating Systems**            : Windows, Linux, MacOS
-- **Web Servers**: Apache, Nginx
+- **Web Servers**                  : Apache, Nginx

 ## Experience
-- WordPress Support Engineer at XYZ Company (2020-Present)
+- **WordPress Support Engineer** (2020-Present)
     - Providing technical support to clients for WordPress websites, themes, and plugins.
     - Troubleshooting and resolving website issues related to performance, security, and functionality.
     - Collaborating with cross-functional teams to deliver high-quality web solutions.
-- Freelance web development projects (2018-2020)
+- **Freelance web development projects** (2018-2020)
     - Successfully completed various web development projects for clients, including custom WordPress themes, e-commerce           websites, and responsive designs.
     - Implemented SEO strategies to improve website rankings and boost organic traffic.
     - Developed and maintained WordPress plugins for extended functionality.
+  -**As a mid-level developer** (Present)
-    - As a mid-level developer, I have a strong foundation in web development and programming languages such as HTML, CSS,         JavaScript, PHP, and SQL.
-I am proficient in front-end development using frameworks like React, jQuery, and Bootstrap.
-I also have experience with back-end development using Node.js, Laravel, and Django.
+    - I have a strong foundation in web development and programming languages such as HTML, CSS, JavaScript, PHP, and SQL.
+    - I am proficient in front-end development using frameworks like React, jQuery, and Bootstrap.
+    - I also have experience with back-end development using Node.js, Laravel, and Django.
     - In terms of database management, I am skilled in working with MySQL, MongoDB, and MariaDB.
 I have also worked with            content management systems, particularly WordPress, to build and manage websites.
     - I am familiar with version control systems like Git and GitHub, and have used testing tools like Jasmine, Mocha, and         Chai to ensure the quality and functionality of my code.
 I am experienced in using package managers like npm and Yarn,       as well as build tools like Webpack, Grunt, and Gulp.
     - When it comes to deployment and infrastructure, I am knowledgeable in using Docker and Kubernetes for containerization       and orchestration.
 I have also worked with cloud platforms such as AWS, Google Cloud, and Azure to deploy and                maintain applications.